Morgan-Griffiths/Udacity_multiplayer/README.md

 ## Implementation

-The agent is a combination of 4 add-ons to vanilla DQN.

-- Priority Replay
-- Double DQN
-- Dueling DQN
+The agent is MADDPG (Multi Agent Deep Deterministic Policy Gradients)

-- Polyak Averaging
+- Soft updates

 Contains the weights of the trained RL bot to solve the problem.
 Graphs indicating the progress of the agent and when it solved the problem.

-The DQN agent solved the enviroment in 625 steps (Average Reward > 13).
+The MADDPG agent solved the enviroment in 625 steps (Average Reward over the last 100 steps > 0.5).

 ## There are two Environments:

 ### Tennis

 - State space = 24
-- Action space = 2 (continuous
+- Action space = 2 (continuous)

 In this environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.